 How to ask for help and support

 Telling your friends and family that you’re an addict or have drinking or drug problems is the first step.
 Regardless of whether they are your biggest fans or your harshest critics, your family and friends want to support you despite any criticism they may have.
+You should also be prepared at the possibility of going to drug rehab.

 Your loved ones are the best people to ask for help if you need it with your addiction, but it may be difficult to broach such a sensitive subject.
 Taking the subject up with loved ones involves a few things to consider.